Request a Nephrologist Referral Online

 • Chronic renal disease: steady decline of kidney function over time.

-• Acute renal damage: an abrupt reduction in kidney function.
+• Acute renal injury: a sudden reduction in kidney function.

 • Glomerulonephritis: inflammation of the kidney’s filtration units.